sensu/sensu-docs/content/sensu-go/6.4/operations/deploy-sensu/use-federation.md

 For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}

-Sensu's [federation API][1] allows you to register external clusters, gain visibility into the health of your infrastructure and services across multiple distinct Sensu instances within a single web UI, and mirror your changes in one cluster to follower clusters.
+Sensu's [enterprise/federation/v1 API endpoints][1] allow you to register external clusters, gain visibility into the health of your infrastructure and services across multiple distinct Sensu instances within a single web UI, and mirror your changes in one cluster to follower clusters.
 This is useful when you want to provide a single entry point for Sensu users who need to manage monitoring across multiple distinct physical data centers, cloud regions, or providers.

 {{< figure src="/images/federation-switcher-clusters.gif" alt="Animated demonstration of federated views in Sensu Web UI" link="/images/federation-switcher-clusters.gif" target="_blank" >}}